 ×

-Next time you change the battery in your smoke detectors, be sure to check its age, as well.
 According to the U.S. Fire Administration, most alarms have a life span of 8-10 years.
 After this time, the entire unit should be replaced.
 Most alarms have the date of manufacture inside the unit.
+If you cannot find the date, replace it.

 People also ask